maitymondeep/ruby-app/README.md

     port: {{ .Values.containerPort | int }}
   initialDelaySeconds: {{ .Values.livenessProbe.initialDelaySeconds | int }}
 ```
-- Safeguards for ensuring healthy life cycle of applications
+- Safeguards for ensuring a healthy life cycle of applications
-    - I've configured manifest file such a way to ensuring a healthy lifecycle for applications running in pods within a Kubernetes cluster involves implementing various safeguards and best practices.
+    - I've configured the manifest file in such a way as to ensure a healthy lifecycle for applications running in pods within a Kubernetes cluster involves implementing various safeguards and best practices.
         1. Health Probes.
         2. Resource Limits
         3. Auto-scaling